privefl/advr38book/docs/good-practices.md

 >
 > -- Hadley Wickham

-Please make your code readable by following e.g. [this coding style](http://style.tidyverse.org/) (examples below come from this guide).
+Please make your code readable by following e.g. [this coding style](http://style.tidyverse.org/).
+Hereinafter I provide some examples from this guide.

 You can use [package **styler**](https://github.com/r-lib/styler) (that provides RStudio addins) to correct your style:

 <img src="https://raw.githubusercontent.com/lorenzwalthert/some_raw_data/master/styler_0.1.gif" width="70%" style="display: block; margin: auto;" />

+You can also use Ctrl+Shift+A in RStudio; we will talk about RStudio shortcuts in section \@ref(rstudio).

 ### Naming